twilson63/permaweb-cookbook/docs/src/guides/irysQueryPackage.md

 Then execute a query by chaining together a series of functions that collaboratively narrow down the results returned.

-To retrieve the 20 latest transactions with the tag `Content-Type` set to `image/png` on Irys:
+For example, to retrieve the 20 latest transactions with the tag `Content-Type` set to `image/png` on Irys:

 ```js
 const results = await myQuery